-The LEADTOOLS Distributed Computing SDK provides developers with a complete job-processing framework which can be used to create powerful cloud-based applications.
-Utilizing their own existing network of servers and worker machines, developers can easily create their own cloud for distributed, grid or parallel computing application such as:
+The LEADTOOLS Distributed Computing SDK is a complete job-processing framework that developers use to create powerful distributed applications.
+Utilizing an existing network of servers and worker computers—either on premise, cloud, or a combination—developers use the framework to create distributed, grid, or parallel computing applications.

 Overview of LEADTOOLS Distributed Computing SDK Technology